antoninpa/CryptoCoinReader/README.md

 ## Description

-CryptoCoinReader (CCR) is a python script which ioutputs in the terminal a historical diagram of multiple cryptocurrencies' price.
+CryptoCoinReader (CCR) is a python script which outputs in the terminal a historical diagram of multiple cryptocurrencies' price.

 By default it outputs a BTC to USD price chart over the last 3 days but you can customize it:
  * Choose which coin to compare to another coin as you wish